Personal injury lawyer: Qualification

 A personal injury lawyer must qualify to practice law in the jurisdiction in which the lawyer practices.
 In many states, they must also pass a written ethics examination.

 Lawyers may take continuing legal education (CLE) classes in order to learn about developments in the law or to learn about new practice areas.
 In states that require lawyers to attend CLE, personal injury lawyers may take CLE courses relevant to personal injury law, but are not required to do so.

 United States

 Certain bar associations and attorney organizations offer certifications, including certification of lawyers in the field of personal injury.
 Certification is not required to practice personal injury law, but may help a lawyer demonstrate knowledge in the field to potential clients.
 Within the U.S., not all state bars offer certification for personal injury law.
 Some states, such as New Jersey, allow lawyers to become Certified Trial Attorneys, a credential that is available to both plaintiff and defense attorneys.
 Some states, such as Arizona, restrict the use of the words "specialist" or "specialize" to lawyers who have obtained a certification from the State Bar Board of Legal Specialization in a specific field of law, with one such certification being in the area of personal injury law.
+In Texas, the Texas Board of Legal Specialization (TBLS) offers board certification in Personal Injury Trial Law to attorneys who meet rigorous requirements related to trial experience, peer review, and continuing legal education.
+Attorneys who obtain this certification may publicly identify as specialists in the field.